-Question: Can you provide any further guidance on how we should treat the new sickness absence allowance for students who have already taken medical leave in the previous 12-month period?
+Question (updated): Can you provide any further guidance on how we should treat the new sickness absence allowance for students who have already taken medical leave in the previous 12-month period?
 E.g. if they've had 13 weeks in 2024-25, do they get another 15 weeks (if still within the 12 month period?)

 Answer: Yes, they get a further 18 weeks.
-We will provide some further guidance on leave in the Training Grant Guidance in April.
+See also the annotated revisions of UKRI training grant guidance 2025.

-Question: The 28 weeks' leave within the 12 months' period - how are the 12 months calculated?
+Question (updated): The 28 weeks' leave within the 12 months' period - how are the 12 months calculated?
 Solar, from the beginning of the academic year, or the studentship?
 AND Does the 12-month rolling period (for the 28 weeks paid leave) start on (i) the 1st day of medical leave or (ii) the 1st day of the PhD academic year (28 weeks per academic year, reset every academic year)?
 Thanks

 Answer: It is a rolling 12 month period, meaning it starts on the day when they last took leave.
 For example, if a student was absent on sick leave from 1 January 2026 to 28 June 2026 and then returned to study, they would be unable to take further medical leave until 1 January 2027.
+See also the annotated revisions of UKRI training grant guidance 2025.